Stochastic Gradient Descent Meets Distribution Regression: Introduction

 While KRR performs an explicit regularization to avoid overfitting, stochastic gradient descent (SGD) performs an implicit regularization as an iterative algorithm.
 Many variants of SGD are known for one-stage least squares regression, ranging from considering one pass over the data \cite{smale2006online,tarres2014online,ying2008online} to multiple passes \cite{bertsekas1997new,rosasco2015learning,hardt2016train,LinCamRos16,pillaud2018statistical}, with mini-batching \cite{LinRos17} or (tail-)averaging \cite{DieuBa16,mucke2019beating,mucke2020stochastic}.

 While SGD is a workhorse in machine learning, the learning properties of this algorithm in a two stage-sampling setting based on mean embeddings are not yet analyzed.
-We contribute filling this gab and summarize our main contributions as follows:
+We aim at providing an algorithm with reduced computational complexity for two-stage sampling problems, compared to KRR, which is known to scale poorly with large sample sizes.

 \paragraph{Contributions.}